rishabprasad005/role-courses/RH124/Notes.md

 - It is possible to create multiple names that point to the same file. there are two ways to do this: by creating a hard link to the file, or by creating a soft link (sometimes called a symbolic link) to the file.
 Each has its advantages and disadvantages.

 - **Hard Links:-**
   - Every file starts with a single hard link, from its initial name to the data on the file system.
-When you create a new hard link to a file, you create another name that points to that same dataThe new hard link acts exactly like the original file name.
+When you create a new hard link to a file, you create another name that points to that same data.
+The new hard link acts exactly like the original file name.
 Once created, you cannot tell the difference between the new hard link and the original name of the file.

   - All hard links that reference the same file will have the same link count, access permissions, user and group ownerships, time stamps, and file content.
 If any of that information is changed using one hard link, all other hard links pointing to the same file will show the new information as well. this is because each hard link points to the same data on the storage device.